 - Lost wages

 Expect an insurance adjuster to contact you following your accident.
 If you are filing a liability claim against another driver, the adjuster will use police reports, photographs, diagrams, and witness accounts to determine the liable party.
-PIP claims adjusters will not be concerned with liability, as PIP is available to the policyholder regardless of fault.
+Personal Injury Protection claims (PIP) claims adjusters will not be concerned with liability, as PIP is available to the policyholder regardless of fault.

 Naturally, the severity of your injuries plays a vital role in determining your whiplash settlement payout in liability and PIP claims.
-However, there are several factors that determine the severity.
+However, several factors determine the severity.

 - Neck stiffness